What is the difference between on-page and off-page SEO?

 -

 Website speed: Speed is a critical aspect of technical SEO as users have little patience for slow-loading websites.
 A mere one-second delay in page load time can result in a 7% decrease in conversion rates.
-Not only does slow speed frustrate users, leading to higher bounce rates, but it's also a negative ranking factor for search engines.
+Not only does slow speed frustrate users and lead to higher bounce rates, but it's also a negative ranking factor for search engines.
 Optimizing images, leveraging browser caching, and choosing a reliable hosting provider are just a few ways to improve your site's speed.

 -

 Mobile-friendliness: With the majority of online searches now happening on mobile devices, search engines prioritize websites that offer a seamless experience across all screen sizes.
-A responsive website design, which adapts automatically to different devices, is crucial.
+A responsive website design that adapts automatically to different devices is crucial.

 -

-XML sitemap: Technical SEO also involves ensuring a clear site architecture, creating an XML sitemap (which helps search engines discover all your pages), and using a robots.txt file (which tells search engine crawlers which pages to crawl and which to avoid).
-These elements help search engines efficiently index your content, ensuring it can be found by users.
+XML sitemap: Technical SEO also involves ensuring a clear site architecture, creating an XML sitemap (which helps search engines discover all your pages), and utilizing a robots.txt file (which instructs search engine crawlers on which pages to crawl and which to exclude).
+These elements help search engines efficiently index your content, ensuring users can find it.

 On-Page Optimization